justinkelly/justinkelly.github.io/_posts/2021-02-13-making-audio-recording-accessible-to-people-with-hearing-impairments.md

 For automated transcription of audio recordings to text, with the focusing on accessibility and historical recording - Azure from Microsoft currently is the best performing cloud service.

+For state and national libraies - automated transcriptions are now accurate enough that they can be used as is (for search results and in the user interface)

 ## Introduction

 As part of my State Library of Victoria Digital Fellowship - [https://biblio.ai](https://biblio.ai) I've been working on using the latest cloud based AI technologies to make to a libraries digital items (images, scanned historical documents, video, etc) accessible to people with various disabilities - such as automated transcription of historical handwritten documents to text - to enable visually impaired people to use/understand/access documents that were previously stored as images and currently transcribed - thus totally unusable for anyone with a visual impairment.